This website provides information for general purposes only.Read our full disclaimer

 What US Tax Reporting Is Required for Golden Visa Fund Investors?

-American Golden Visa fund investors must file three additional forms annually with the IRS: the FBAR (FinCEN Form 114), Form 8938 (FATCA), and Form 8621 (PFIC).
-Failure to file any of these can result in significant penalties.
+American Golden Visa fund investors often need to evaluate three additional US reporting regimes annually: FBAR (FinCEN Form 114), Form 8938 (FATCA), and Form 8621 (PFIC).
+Failure to file required forms can result in significant penalties or open-ended tax-year exposure.

 FBAR (FinCEN Form 114)